apache/superset/UPDATING.md

 - [23652](https://github.com/apache/superset/pull/23652): Enables GENERIC_CHART_AXES feature flag by default.
 - [23226](https://github.com/apache/superset/pull/23226): Migrated endpoint `/estimate_query_cost/<int:database_id>` to `/api/v1/sqllab/estimate/`.
 Corresponding permissions are can estimate query cost on SQLLab.
 Make sure you add/replace the necessary permissions on any custom roles you may have.
 - [23890](https://github.com/apache/superset/pull/23890): Removes Python 3.8 support.
+- [24404](https://github.com/apache/superset/pull/24404): FLASK_ENV is getting
+  deprecated, we recommend using SUPERSET_ENV and reviewing your config for ENVIRONMENT_TAG_CONFIG, which enables adding a tag in the navbar to make it more clear which envrionment your are in.
+  `SUPERSET_ENV=production` and `SUPERSET_ENV=development` are the two
+  supported switches based on the default config.

 ### Breaking Changes